 This series of dolls was said to be sold and distributed only in Canada.
 Mascot Sales was the distributor of the dolls.
 The High skate dolls were also advertised in Toronto Maple Leaf's game programs and Hockey Pictorial Magazines.
 They sold for $1.25.
-See a November 13,1963 Toronto Maple Leafs SOUVENIRS advertisement below. (sorry about the clarity) Also, at some time, a 3 1/2" x 6 1/4" cardboard advertisement was also inserted in Toronto programs.
+See a November 13,1963 Toronto Maple Leafs SOUVENIRS advertisement below.
+(Sorry about the clarity) Also, at some time, a 3 1/2" x 6 1/4" cardboard advertisement was also inserted in Toronto programs.
+They were advertised in a 1964 Simpson- Sears book - Xmas catalog for $0.98 (see picture at end of this page)

 There were 6 teams included in this mold design: